Peru: Finance minister launches $1.6 billion economic reactivation plan

 The funds target the regions most impacted by the protests and are estimated to bring 130,000 jobs to the country over the next 12 months, said Economy and Finance Minister Alex Contreras.

-The planned measures include expansion of social measures like ensions, soup kitchens and access to natural gas in homes.
-The plan will also expand public works on federal, state and local levels and invest in industry like mining and agriculture, Contreras said.
+The planned measures include the expansion of social measures like pensions, soup kitchens and access to natural gas in homes.
+The plan will also expand public works on federal, state and local levels and invest in industries like mining and agriculture, Contreras said.

 (With inputs from agencies)